kay84/react-native-sketch-view/README.md

 		* `localFilePath` - Local file path of the saved image.
 		* `imageWidth` - Width of the saved image.
 		* `imageHeight` - Height of the saved image.
+1. `onSketchViewEdited(edited)` - Callback when edited state changes.
+	* `edited` boolean which indicated if painted on surface

 ## License
 [MIT](./LICENSE)